-4.6.1 Stormwater Pumping Stations

-Stormwater pumping stations shall be designed in accordance with Ministry of Environment, Conservation and Parks (MECP) and the Windsor/Essex Region Stormwater Management guidelines (found here) and specifications herein.
+.6.1 Stormwater Pumping Stations Stormwater pumping stations shall be designed in accordance with Ministry of Environment, Conservation and Parks (MECP) and the Windsor/Essex Region Stormwater Management guidelines (found here) and specifications herein.
 During the maintenance period, the Developer will be responsible for all costs incurred by the Town of Essex that are associated with the pump station.
 Hydro, telephone, and Security One monitoring services to be set up through the Town of Essex for all storm and sanitary pump stations.
 Should any major repairs to a pump station that is under maintenance be required, the Town of Essex will advise the Developer who will be given the opportunity to make repairs through their contractor within a reasonable time period.
-Should Developer not carry out repairs within a reasonable time period, as determined by the Town of Essex, then the Town of Essex will carry out all required repairs and all costs incurred shall be assessed to and be borne by the Developer.

-4.6.2 Storm Water Management Guidelines

-Storm water management facilities shall be constructed in accordance with the approved contract documents as well as the approved Storm Water Management Plan, prepared by the Consulting Engineer and approved by the Town of Essex and the Essex Region Conservation Authority (ERCA).
-The minimum design criteria are noted below:

-- The Storm Water Management Plan shall be prepared to address the specific Municipal, Regional (ERCA) and Provincial (MECP and NDMNRF) requirements to control stormwater quantity and quality. - In all cases, stormwater quality measures shall be incorporated to address provincial water quality guidelines, including short term measures to control soil erosion during construction of site services.
+Should Developer not carry out repairs within a reasonable time period by the Town of Essex, then the Town of Essex will carry out all required repairs and all costs incurred shall be assessed to and be borne by the Developer. .6.2 Storm Water Management Guidelines Storm water management facilities shall be constructed in accordance with the approved contract documents as well as the approved Storm Water Management Plan, prepared by the Consulting Engineer and approved by the Town of Essex and the Essex Region Conservation Authority (ERCA).
+The minimum design criteria are noted below: The Storm Water management Plan shall be prepared to address the specific Municipal, Regional (ERCA) and Provincial (MECP and MNR) requirements to control stormwater quantity and quality.
+In all cases, stormwater quality measures shall be incorporated to address provincial water quality guidelines, including short term measures to control soil erosion during construction of site services.
 As a minimum standard of quality control, suspended solid removal via settling, filtration or hydrodynamic separation is required.
-Pre-consultation with ERCA and the Town of Essex is required to identify any specific water quality objectives for the watershed and receiving watercourse(s). - It is recommended that watershed adopt an allowable release rate based on the hydraulic capacity of the receiver(s).
-This approach relies upon a hydraulic analysis. - In the absence of watershed planning studies or drainage plans, pre-consultation with ERCA and the Town of Essex is mandatory to discuss and confirm an appropriate allowable release rate. - The stormwater management facility shall be designed to current Best Management Practices and subject to the approval of the Town of Essex, MECP and ERCA. - On-site measures to control stormwater quantity for industrial and commercial developments will be permitted, including temporary parking lots. - Rooftop storage is not permitted due to a lack of municipal control over the practice.
-Green roof infrastructure may be acceptable with supporting maintenance agreement and restrictive covenant with owner to prevent alteration to system.
-However, while green roof infrastructure may be acceptable and even encouraged where appropriate, the available storage capacity of any rooftop system will not be accounted for in the required available storage for any particular site/development since maintenance and prevention of alterations to the system cannot be guaranteed even with agreements in place.
+Pre-consultation with ERCA and the Town of Essex is required to identify any specific water quality objectives for the watershed and receiving watercourse(s).
+It is recommended that watershed adopt an allowable release rate based on the hydraulic capacity of the receiver(s).
+This approach relies upon a hydraulic analysis.
+In the absence of watershed planning studies or drainage plans, pre-consultation with ERCA and the Town of Essex is mandatory to discuss and confirm an appropriate allowable release rate Tate.